infolinks/deployster/README.md

 configuration, GCE assets and GKE manifests to a full, reproducible deployment.

+## Invocation

+To run Deployster, simply run the container with the necessary arguments like so:

+    docker run \
+        -e "GCP_SA_JSON=$(cat service_account.json)" \
+        -v /path/to/your/staging/files:/deploy/staging/" \
+        infolinks/deployster \
+        --org-id "<your orgnization numeric ID>" \
+        --billing-account-id "<your billing account ID>" \
+        --gcr-project "<the project hosting GCR>" \
+        --project "<target GCP project for deployment>" \
+        --env "<logical environment name>" \
+        "/deploy/staging/environments/env.json" \
+        "/deploy/staging/environments/custom.json"

+The `service_account.json` file should contain a service account key (in JSON format) that Deployster will use to connect to your Google Cloud projects.

+The `/path/to/your/staging/files` directory should contain your GDM, Kubernetes & environment files.
+See below for what these files are and how to structure them.

 ## Methodology

 Deployster aims to unify and tie together a typical Kubernetes deployment